yellowsink/yotei/CONFIG_FORMATS.md

 It is a raw binary file with a structure defined in the comments in `internalcoding.d` [here](https://github.com/yellowsink/yotei/blob/master/daemon/source/internalcoding.d#L5-L8).

+This binary format is expected to be consistent *between point releases* - that is, released versions of Yotei won't break when encountering a file written *by an older version of* Yotei.

 If you mess with this EXPECT Yotei to break.